Your shopping cart is empty.

 When I see an old barn, I feel a sense of nostalgia.
 It’s as if I’m coming home.
 I imagine the day when neighbors, family, and friends gathered together.
 They worked to build the barn which was integral to the survival of a farming family.
 Like a swarm of bees, they used their cooperative energy to "raise the roof ".
 A barn raising was an important community ritual.
 When you stand in front of a barn, this beautiful maternal structure welcomes you through her doors and underneath her protective roof.

 A barn is a temple of sorts; a haven in times of war, a comfort in times of sorrow, and a warm place during winter storms and pounding rains.
 A barn is a place of birth and of death, a place to make love, a place to lay down one’s weary head in a bed of straw.
 Through generations, the barn still stands.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.

 Below, select which favorite lists you would like to save this product into.

-As a thank you for signing up you'll receive a free mobile wallpaper of my painting "Ramblin'"!
+As a thank you for signing up you'll receive a discount code good for 15% off your first purchase!

 I promise to protect your information.
 No one likes spam!